 As any visual designer knows, the purpose of a strong brand identity is to hook your core audience with striking imagery that will make them want to read more.
 I wanted to review each of the candidates’ identities by taking a look at their overall branding, as displayed on their website.
 The opinions and rankings are not meant to judge the UX/UI design of websites; but instead judge the website for the message and audience they are looking for.
 A bit of a reverse creative brief - defining what the visuals say to me.

-Note: Logos and websites are current as of January 22, 2019.
-New content will be added periodically as additional candidates enter the race.
+Note: Logos and websites were originally added January 22, 2019, with new content added periodically as additional candidates entered the race.
 All opinions are my own, and logos/branding/websites are for inspiration and reference only.

 Buttigieg’s website is currently a splash page, but I really like the direction it’s heading in.
 He is a mayor from a conservative Midwestern state (Indiana), and does a nice job of having a wholesome, safe look without looking boring.

 Both the website and logo are simple but well-executed, focused on red, white and blue and smartly chosen design elements (the color blocking of the website is well-done).
 I often say that the most simple design takes the longest amount of time to create, and I can tell that effort and care went into the creation of this brand identity.